victorchee/AppStoreVideoPlayer/README.md

-# VCVideoPlayer
+# AppStoreVideoPlayer
-Video player for iOS.
+Video player like AppStore.